 Answering surveys takes little time and effort from you and can easily be done in your spare time.
 All you need to do is sign up for a few survey panels like American Consumer Opinion or Daily Rewards, get invitations in your inbox and complete surveys.

-⇒ 5 Survey Panels I Use to Make Money Online
+Related Post: 5 Survey Panels to Make Money Online

 The best part was that it was free and easy to do, and I didn’t even have to take pictures.
 Amazon is a well-oiled cash machine and has it all set up for you!
 No calling people or negotiating.
 It’s selling without all the stuff we introverts hate!

-Nowadays, people spend most of their time online, be it on a computer or on the phone.
+Nowadays, people spend most of their time online, be it on a computer or the phone.
 Checking up stores, searching things up, watching silly videos or playing games online.
-These are all things all of us do on a daily basis, at least a couple of times a day.
+These are all things all of us do daily, at least a couple of times a day.
 So why not cash in on that action?

 The way you can earn money by doing all these things is through digital reward platforms.
 There are quite a few of them out there, but my favourite one is Swagbucks!

 I’ve mentioned Swagbucks a few times here on E-riches Club, and there is a good reason for that: I use it to make money online every day!

 I love browsing stuff and earning money from my searches, answering polls and sometimes even watching a few videos about fitness and upcoming movies.
 It’s fun, it’s easy and doesn’t take much time (although you may get lost and be on it more than you should!
 True Story!!)

 If it sounds cool and you’d like to try it out, sign up for free here to get a $5 bonus.